cscodershub/Hacktoberfest-2021/README.md

 # Community-contributions

-## Welcome to the cscodershub-community Repository.
+## Hi there 👋 Welcome to the cscodershub-community Repository.

 ### Here are some rules that should be followed for PRs.